Allandrow/React-TS-dataTable/documentation/docs/paginationRender/paginationWithSuspend.md

 )
 ```

-- `pagination` : the object received from `useTable`
+**pagination** : the object received from `useTable`

-- `userOptions` : an optional object containing any or all of the properties inside the `PaginationRenderOptions` interface.
+**userOptions** : an optional object containing any or all of the properties inside the `PaginationRenderOptions` interface.

 ### PaginationRenderOptions

-- `minimumSuspendDistance` (_default : _ `4`) : the number of pages to display from the first / last if the current page is within the distance.
+**minimumSuspendDistance** (_default_ : `4`) : the number of pages to display from the first / last if the current page is within the distance.

-:::tip siblingCount usage
+:::info Number of items displayed
-If page is within the distance from the first/last, it will display the distance + siblingCount pages before / after suspension.
+If page is within the distance from the first/last, it will display the distance + siblingCount pages before / after suspension, not just the minimumSuspendDistance value.
 :::

-- `doNotSuspendIfBelowThreshold` (_default : _ `8`) : If the total of pages is below this value, all pages will be displayed and no suspension will happen.
+**doNotSuspendIfBelowThreshold** (_default : _ `8`) : If the total of pages is below this value, all pages will be displayed and no suspension will happen.

-- `siblingCount` (_default : _ `1`) : the number of pages to display around the current page or after/before the minimum distance if current page is near the start/end.
+**siblingCount** (_default : _ `1`) : the number of pages to display around the current page or after/before the minimum distance if current page is near the start/end.

 ## Returned Values